 To the outside world the word ‘larp’ may seem like it means something very specific.
-Many regions have one primary larp which for new players comes to define the entire concept.
+Many regions have one primary larp which comes to define the entire concept for that region.
 These days many new players are finding games online, but still retain the notion that there is only one kind of LARP.
-Here’s a guide for new players who are looking to get in, but don’t know what they should be looking for.
+Here’s a guide for new players who are looking to get in, but don’t know what the different kinds of larp are and which they should be looking for.

 Here’s an attempt to sum up, from my point of view, the larping world as I see it.
 Note the caveats in that last sentence because larp evolves over time and it’s impossible to know everything about it.
-The reality is there are lots of different styles of larp, all equally engaging.
-Within the styles there are many Theme’s and Settings further complicating the task of figuring out what larp works best for you.
-This is a general guide for new players who might not know what they should be looking for.
+The reality is there are lots of different structures of larp rules, all equally engaging.
+Additionally larps have Theme and Setting which generally line up fairly well with idea of genre.
+Im going to leave the aspects of Genre and Immersion (another dynamic specific to larp) out of this post.
+This is a general guide for new players who might not know what structure of larp rules they should be looking for.

 Sometimes called Chamber Larp or Black Box larp this form focuses on the interplay between the characters and the imagination of the players.
 The setting and props are minimal or non existent.
 In the style of Experimental Theater the game may be a blank stage with taped lines to denote locations or scene changes.
-Combat resolution usually takes a back seat to conflict resolution and storytelling.
+Combat resolution takes a back seat to conflict resolution and storytelling.
+I would not expect to get into any kind of physical combat at a larp in the Theater Structure.
 This style can be run by anyone in any location with low resources and low prep time.

 An oversimplification to get the point across, a Con Larp is a theater larp with more material and more people.
 Usually held at a convention which can accommodate the large number of players.
 My definition might be a little on the light side, because I’ve never participated in this form of larp before.
 Con larps seem like a great entry into larping especially if you’re going to the con anyway and your idea of camping involves room service.
 Check out New England Interactive Literature for their array of resources, conferences and conventions.
 If you want to run a larp without having to write one, check the library.